 And here’s a (non-exhaustive) list of other things Serious Eats editors like to use Cambros for:

-- Soup and stock: “Good for straining into, skimming congealed fat after,” Daniel Gritzer, Senior Culinary Directors says.
+- Soup and stock: “Good for straining into, skimming congealed fat after,” Daniel Gritzer, senior culinary director says.
 (Daniel and Sho like a 4-quart Cambro for this).

 - Sous vide: If you want to go big, a 4.75-gallon Cambro (as well as a 6- and 8-quart) is helpful to have on hand for sous vide.
 As Kenji said, “ With a 4.75-gallon Cambro, you have ample space to cook 10 steaks or chicken breasts for a dinner party, or up to five full racks of pork ribs.”

 - Brining: “If anyone brines meats a lot, 8- or 12-quart or even bigger can be very useful,” Daniel says.
-(Kristina Razon, Associate Editor, notes that, "eights quarts were always highly coveted back in my kitchen days.")
+(Kristina Razon, editor, notes that, "eights quarts were always highly coveted back in my kitchen days.")